hemantshelar/entra-id-app-portal/requirement.md

 var builder = WebApplication.CreateBuilder(args);

 // Create DefaultAzureCredential instance
-// This will work both locally (using developer credentials) and in Azure (using Managed Identity) var credential = new DefaultAzureCredential(new DefaultAzureCredentialOptions {
+// This will work both locally (using developer credentials) and in Azure (using User-Assigned MI) var managedIdentityClientId = builder.Configuration["ManagedIdentity:ClientId"];

+var credential = new DefaultAzureCredential(new DefaultAzureCredentialOptions
+{
+    // CRITICAL: Specify User-Assigned Managed Identity Client ID
+    // This is REQUIRED for User-Assigned MI (without it, will try System-Assigned) ManagedIdentityClientId = managedIdentityClientId,

     // Exclude credentials you don't want to use (optional) ExcludeInteractiveBrowserCredential = true, // Don't open browser ExcludeSharedTokenCacheCredential = true,   // Optional: exclude if not needed

-    // Specify User-Assigned Managed Identity (if using UAMI instead of SAMI) ManagedIdentityClientId = builder.Configuration["ManagedIdentity:ClientId"],

     // Enable logging for troubleshooting
     Diagnostics =